-Another important feature is that WAN communications is not limited to a single pair of DDS Router.
-The WAN communication is performed using the eProsima Discovery Server discovery mechanism (dynamic discovery over non-multicast networks).
+Another important feature is that WAN communications are not limited to a single pair of DDS Router.
+The WAN communication may be performed using the eProsima Discovery Server discovery mechanism (dynamic discovery over non-multicast networks).
 Thus, any DDS Router connected to the same Discovery Servers will works as a standard